 No, students do not need the Externship Director’s approval to apply to an Externship posting.
-However, you are welcome to contact the Externship Director for questions about the Externship Program.
+However, students are encouraged to contact the Externship Director for questions about the Externship Program.

-After you have been offered an Externship, to apply to the Externship Program to receive academic credit for an Externship, you must apply by submitting the Externship Application available under Externship Forms on the Student Information page of the Externship website.
+After the student has been offered an Externship and wishes to receive academic credit for the Externship, he/she must apply by submitting the Externship Application available under Externship Forms on the Student Information page of the Externship website (click below).

-LL.M. students at DePaul can participate in the Externship Program after the completion of their first semester of enrollment.
-LL.M. students should verify with their program director that the Externship counts toward their program requirements.
+LLM students at DePaul can participate in the Externship Program after the completion of their first semester of enrollment.
+LLM students should verify with the program director that the externship will count toward their degree requirements.

 Externships are available for the following credit hours: 2, 3, 4, 5, 6, 7, 8, and 9.
 The Externship Program manages Standard Externships for 2, 3, and 4 credit hours and the Third Year in Practice Program (3YP) manages Intensive Externships for 5, 6, 7, 8, and 9 credit hours.
 A student may only participate in an Intensive Externship if they have been accepted into 3YP.